 Modern business cards offer multiple benefits that you couldn’t find with cards in the past.
 The best prepaid Visa cards allow you to control the spending levels in each expense category and on each of the best prepaid Visa cards that you give to your employees.
 They are simple to use and allow you to turn them off and on remotely and in real time.

-Accounting departments love the best prepaid Visa cards from Bento because the cards save the departments time and money.
+Accounting departments love the best Visa debit cards from Bento because the cards save the departments time and money.
 Since the best prepaid Visa cards can integrate with your company’s accounting software, the information about each purchase can be automatically uploaded so that fewer errors are made because of manual entry issues.
-The best prepaid Visa card for business from Bento offers all the benefits of modern business credit cards.
+The best Visa debit card for business from Bento offer great spending control and expense management.

 Bento for Business’s focus on providing businesses of all sizes a better way to control and manage their expenses has led to thousands of businesses in the U.S. choosing Bento for their business card and spending needs.
 The company has been featured in many national publications and has earned great reviews, including a perfect score on Capterra.

 The best business debit cards from Bento have several layers of security.
 Your deposits are insured up to $250,000 by the FDIC, and the company uses 256-bit SSL encryption technology and Digicert.
-You can try the best prepaid Visa card for business from Bento free for a free 60-day trial.
-You are also able to order up to 10 cards for a low monthly price of $29.
+You can try the best business Visa debit card for business from Bento for a free 60-day trial.
 Call us at 866.289.1104 to get started.

 Applying does NOT affect your credit score!*This is not a credit card.